The only way to be 100% sure a material contains asbestos is to have it tested.

-Otherwise check our asbestos labs page for a full list of NATA laboratories in Australia.
+Alternatively have a look at our asbestos labs page for a list of all NATA accredited laboratories and the prices they charge.

 Corrugated fibre cement sheets have been used in Australia for over 40 years in either for fencing or roofing.
 The original product was an asbestos cement product known as Super Six manufactured by James Hardie & Co. and later it became known as Hardifence based on the much safer cellulose fibre.
 Both products look very similar but how do you distinguish between the two?

 The original corrugated “Super Six” asbestos cement sheets were manufactured by James Hardie & Co. from the 1950′s and ceased in 1985.
 It was widely used as fencing and for roof sheeting with much original Super Six fencing is still in use today.

 However, from after 1985 Super Six was replaced by a similar looking product known as Hardifence.
 This new product eliminated the deadly asbestos fibres and replaced them with the much friendlier and safer cellulose fibre, which is essentially made from wood pulp.